samtes/software-development-curriculum/computer-science/programming/basic-programming/introduction-to-ruby.md

 ### RegEX
 Carrots inside a bracket looks for things that are not a match, a carrot outside a bracket means match at the beginning.

+### Range
+Range class saves memory rather than taking up memory for all numbers in an array.

 ### Booleans
 Order of operation is different between ‘and’ and ‘&&’.
 == checks if characters are the same.

 ### Methods
 Guards aka a short circuit take methods on a different path and allow for explicit returns.
-For example, return nil unless i.is_a? . self.class.my_method calls a class method on the class itself.
+For example, return nil unless i.is_a?.
+self.class.my_method calls a class method on the class itself.
 array.map(&:method) '&' just means to call this method. array.inject(0, :+) Ruby knows to add the array items.